RenWro/42Berlin_Born2BeRoot/README.md

     $ getent group user42

+Check that your user is within the "sudo" group.

+    $ getent group sudo

 <h3>How do you check cron?</h3>

 Check root's scheduled cron jobs via sudo crontab -u root -l.